Taíno: Cuba

 In isolated parts of eastern Cuba (including areas near El Caney, Yateras and Baracoa), there are Indigenous communities who have maintained their Taíno identities and cultural practices into the 21st century.
-Reports of Indigenous communities surviving in the east of Cuba date at least as far back as the 19th century, from sources as varied as anthropologists, missionaries, military officials and tourists.
-Abolitionist and British consul to Cuba David Turnbull, who visited the island in the 1830s, said the inhabitants of Guanabacoa, El Caney and Jiguaní had Indigenous heritage, and recorded Spanish stories of Taíno who had migrated to "the Yucatan and the Floridas".
-In the 1840s, José de la Torre reportedly saw 50 "pure blooded" Taíno dancing at El Caney and researcher Miguel Rodríguez Ferrer reportedly found various Taíno families living in the footholds of the Sierra Maestra mountains.
+Reports of Indigenous communities date to the 19th century, from sources as varied as anthropologists, missionaries, military officials and tourists.
+Abolitionist and British consul to Cuba David Turnbull who visited the island in the 1830s said the inhabitants of Guanabacoa, El Caney and Jiguaní had Indigenous heritage, and he recorded Spanish stories of Taíno who had migrated to "the Yucatan and the Floridas".
+In the 1840s, José de la Torre reportedly saw 50 "pure blooded" Taíno dancing at El Caney, and researcher Miguel Rodríguez Ferrer reported various Taíno families living in the footholds of the Sierra Maestra.
 In the 1880s, author Maturin M. Ballou, a sceptic of Taíno survival, said there were reports of an Arawak-Taíno village living near the copper mines "northwest of Santiago de Cuba", and Nicolas Fort y Roldan described encountering the "almost extinct race lucaya", and their settlements in El Caney and Yateras.
 In the 1890s, author and photographer José de Olivares documented nomadic Indigenous Cubans whom he identified as "the last remnants of that interesting and sorely persecuted race".
 Most famously, Cuban national icon and poet José Martí reported the aid of "los Indios de Garrido" during the 1895 war of independence.